mastodon/documentation/content/en/spec/bearcaps.md

 bear:?t=<token>&u=https://example.com/foo'
 ```

-To translate a bearcap to an HTTP request, simply make a request to the `u` parameter and attach the `t` parameter as a `Bearer` token in the `Authorization` header.
+To translate a bearcap to an HTTP request, make a request to the `u` parameter and attach the `t` parameter as a `Bearer` token in the `Authorization` header.

 ## How are bearcaps used in Mastodon? {#usage}